jacoborus/estilo/README.md

 Estilo
 ======

-**Estilo** is a tool for creating, improving and maintaining colorschemes for vim and its ecosystem.
+**Estilo** makes easy creating, improving and maintaining colorschemes for vim and its ecosystem.

-Generate full vim colorschemes from yaml templates with node.js

-Estilo is a vim color scheme preprocessor
+## Features

+- Easy to fill yaml templates
+- Convert hex colors to closest xterm values
+- Shortcuts for text styles
+- Autofill cterm values
+- Organized templates
+- Empty templates for lots of languages and plugins (see the [list of templates](https://github.com/jacoborus/estilo/tree/master/base ))
+- Templates indicate the default linked style of highlights through comments

+## Requirements

+It's written in pure javascript, so you will need nodejs installed in your computer.

 ## Usage

-### tl:dr
+### tl;dr

 Install *Estilo* in a npm package, edit the templates and `npm run build`